-For my part, I was again picking my spots and biting my tongue; generally comfortable within my familiar observer role-observing Chris as much as anything.
-He seemed to be enjoying this experience; one whose pursuit seemed meaningless the night before.
-I also concluded that this Peasant Rage had taken phenomenon status over the last couple of days, and I was still trying to take its temperature and examine its source in Lex.
+For my part, I was again picking my spots and biting my tongue; generally comfortable within my familiar observer role; observing Chris as much as anything.
+He seemed to be enjoying the experience; one whose pursuit seemed meaningless the night before.
+I also concluded that this Peasant Rage had taken phenomenon status over the last couple of days and was still trying to take its temperature and examine its source in Lex.

 Our stay with Lex and Val was barely 12-hours, but left an impression on me.
 It was yet another smack in the face, and legitimized this overwhelming sense of familiarity.
 Something was most definitely afoot in the desert southwest!
 The same as it had been on the Pacific Coast and Idaho in 2008, in various places and particularly up north last year, and now everywhere I seemed to look in '10.
 There was no "warm up"; 2010 had kicked me in the mouth almost immediately, beginning with the conversation Chris and I had had Sunday night in the desert.

-Rather than take the relatively sterile I-10 into Phoenix, Keith decided it would be easier to get the two of us where we needed to be if he took US-60, meaning we'd get to see 120-miles of rural Arizona.
-I was quite happy with that!
+Rather than take the relatively sterile I-10 into Phoenix, Keith decided it would be easier to get the two of us where we needed to go if he took US-60, meaning we'd get to see 120-miles of rural Arizona.
+I was happy with that!
 Keith was in his 70's, retired, and from Flint, Michigan.
-He avoided Michigan's brutal winters in Arizona.
+He escaped Michigan's ridiculous winters in Arizona.

-The three of us talked about many things on the way to Phoenix, and he notably never bothered with "what ya gonna do when you're done?".
-Instead, he offered a glimpse into his mindset when he told of joining the military out of school, and later being glad that he didn't "rush off to pick a career."
-He said he would have had no idea what he wanted to do, and would have "just fucked off" in college had he not gone out to "live a little" first.
-I found it remarkable that this 70-year old man contradicted the establishment in favor of, "Live first!"
-He seems to have held that mantra tight, which gives me hope for myself...and others!
+The three of us talked about many things and Keith, notably, never bothered with "what ya gonna do when you're done?".
+Instead, he offered a glimpse into his mindset when he told of joining the military out of school, and later being glad he didn't "rush off to pick a career."
+He said he had no idea what he wanted to do and would have "just fucked off" in college had he not gone out to "live a little" first.
+I found it remarkable that this 70-year old man contradicted the establishment in favor of, "Live First!"
+He held that mantra tight, which gives me hope for myself...and others!

 Keith was this "theme's" final example.
-Keith has witnessed Michigan's economic starvation firsthand, and while not affected as badly as some, he too harbors a special sort of rage-also directed squarely at the government.
+Keith has witnessed Michigan's economic starvation firsthand, and while not affected as badly as some he, too, harbors a special sort of rage-also directed squarely at the government.
 He is yet another who's abandoned "party" affiliation, and discarded political dialectics.
-He is, like most, disgusted with Obama and the rest of the Democrat's attempting to pass off what I've termed "Insurance Reform", and ridiculously selling it as something primarily in the "people's" interest.
-He sees thru Iraq & Afghanistan, wonders why Guantanamo is still open, and has a particular hatred for The PATRIOT Act wondering why "Obama hasn't repealed it yet" in a wonderfully obnoxious tone!
+He is, like many, disgusted with Obama and the rest of the Democrats attempting to market and sell what I've rebranded "Insurance Reform" and deceptively selling it as being primarily in the "people's" interest.
+Keith sees thru Iraq & Afghanistan, wonders why Guantanamo is still open, and has a particular hatred for The PATRIOT Act, sarcastically wondering why "Obama hasn't repealed it yet" in wonderfully obnoxious tones!
 Soon enough, the conversation turned to something brought up by Lex the night before while I was on the phone; a conversation I had missed but a topic I liked: Demonstration!

-Admittedly, I probably didn't hear him accurately and wasn't being fair.
-After his first few words, for whatever reason all I heard was Wendy's ridiculous Port Townsend Proclamation claiming that in the event of Armageddon, "there'd be no need for guns in Port Townsend because the community would come together."
-I've obviously never fully recovered from hearing such a batshit notion presented with a straight face, and without protest!
+Admittedly, I probably didn't hear him clearly and surely wasn't treating him fairly.
+After his first few words, for whatever reason all I heard was Wendy's silly Port Townsend Proclamation claiming that in the event of Armageddon, "there'd be no need for guns in Port Townsend because the community would come together."
+I've never fully recovered from hearing that utopian notion presented with a straight face and without protest!